8 min

 There are also some functions developed by Michael Halliday (1925-2018).
 He had been exploring child language development and distinguished such functions as instrumental, regulatory, interactional, and personal to satisfy the physical, emotional, and social needs of children.
 And such functions like heuristic, imaginative, and representational he described as the use of language with a primary goal to come to terms with the child's environment.

 Studying linguistics at college, you'll learn different language functions that are used in verbal communication, written communication, and other forms.
-It is necessary to have an overall understanding of linguistic research but to take into account the epoch, society, background of different linguists that formed their views.
+It is necessary to have an overall understanding of linguistic research but to take into account the epoch, society, and background of different linguists that formed their views.

 Need help to understand language functions better?
 You can rely on Studybay!
 Our experts provide online tutoring and writing services for students.